DOI-USGS/ISIS3/RFC-3-Planning-Document.md

-**This is simply a raw plain text dump of the internal document put together by ISIS developers to determine the spoce of changes required in the work proposed in RFC3**
+**This is simply a raw plain text dump of the internal document put together by ISIS developers to determine the scope of changes required in the work proposed in RFC3**

 ________________